– Burgos to Mansilla de las Mulas – a Meseta Camino

 Where Did I Stay?

-I had reserved most of my accommodation on my Meseta Camino for two reasons – a) beds were limited due to the pandemic and b) we were in a holy year.
-Looking back, it was probably right to reserve in advance for this Camino.
-Most pilgrims were calling albergues or pensions a few days beforehand as I did notice a bit of a surge but nothing like years gone by.
+I had done a little more planning than usual for the following reasons – a) beds were limited due to the pandemic and b) we were in a holy year.
+Most pilgrims were calling albergues or pensions a few days beforehand however it wasn’t particular busy.
 I stayed in some of the best places on this meseta Camino – I’m sure I will be back to stay with them again.

 Burgos – Happy Hostel Carrales / map